microsoft/hivedscheduler/example/feature/README.md

 ## Topology-Aware Intra-VC Scheduling
 ### Description
-Within one VC, HiveD chooses nearest leaf cells for one `AffinityGroup` in best effort.
+Within one VC, HiveD chooses nearest leaf cells for one `PodGroup` in best effort.

 ### Reproduce Steps
 1. Use [hived-config-2](file/hived-config-2.yaml).
-2. Submit job [itc-buddy](file/itc-buddy.yaml), which requests for 2 single GPU tasks in the same `AffinityGroup`, tasks will be allocated to 2 buddy GPUs.
+2. Submit job [itc-buddy](file/itc-buddy.yaml), which requests for 2 single GPU tasks in the same `PodGroup`, tasks will be allocated to 2 buddy GPUs.

    <img src="file/itc-buddy-1.png" width="600"/>
    <img src="file/itc-buddy-2.png" width="600"/>